ManageIQ/manageiq-documentation/self_service_user_interface_guide/_topics/service_catalog_tab.md

 Characteristics** associated with the service.
 Note that there is now an ability to add dynamic dialog elements within the Self Service user interface, meaning you can include a particular dialog field where
-{{ site.data.product.title }} will communicate to the instance and method, obtain the required information, and enter the value in the field dynamically.
+{{ site.data.product.title_short }} will communicate to the instance and method, obtain the required information, and enter the value in the field dynamically.
 After you have entered all information in the dialog fields, click **Add to Shopping Cart**.